subasgit/backdoorfinder/README.md

 hosts/endpoint vulnerable for attacks.

-We can cross verify the credibility score of the external IP address that the processes establishes connection with API VOID lookup.
-If the connected IP is malicious we list only those process in CSV.
+We can cross verify the credibility score of the external IP address that the processes establishes connection with API VOID lookup.Along with the detection rate, all the details of external IP are also returned and written in CSV file.This involves key information like detection rate, country, ISP hosting it and anonymity details like whether it a Web proxy, VPN address or its a tor network.

 If you don't have the API key then please enter none and we list all potentially suspicious processes running in your hosts/endpoint.
-The processes written in CSV can be tracked based on the time the script is executed
+The processes written in CSV can be tracked based on the date and time the script is executed.

 How to get API VOID API Key?